-By the end of the fifth semester (or after completion of 45 hours of coursework) at the latest, the student should meet with the internal members of the PhD qualifying committee to have the bibliographies approved.
-The chair of the committee will confer with the outside member of the PhD qualifying exam committee to secure that individual's approval of the bibliographies.
+By the middle of October they should circulate the bibliographies to other members of their Qualifying Exam Committee for suggestions and approval.
+The Chair of the committee will confer with the outside member of the PhD qualifying exam committee to secure that individual's approval of the bibliographies.
 Once approved, the form for approval of the bibliographies should be signed and filed together with the two bibliographies.
 Following the approval of the bibliography by committee members, students may propose to add new items to the list but committee members may not.
 The student should be provided with a copy of the filed form.